Vain-Guy/Students-Social-Media-Addiction/README.md

 ## Final Word

 This project isn’t anti-social media.
 It’s **pro-awareness**.
-It’s about seeing the warning signs early—when a student’s only crime is checking TikTok at 3 AM on a Tuesday.
+It’s about seeing the warning signs early- when a student’s only crime is checking TikTok at 3 AM on a Tuesday.

 > Because the most powerful notifications don’t come from apps…
 > They come from systems that understand, predict, and care.